 The Anticoagulation Clinic (ACC) at Decatur County Memorial Hospital is a physician-directed, pharmacist-managed service.
 All pharmacists working in the clinic have received specialized training and hold certifications in anticoagulation therapy management.
-After all, who knows more about medications than a pharmacist?

 What is Anticoagulation Therapy?

-Simply put, AntiCoagulation Therapy is the use of medications to reduce the risk of blood clots.
-Inpatient education and the outpatient AntiCoagulation Clinic (ACC) focus on the use of the oral medication Coumadin (also known as warfarin), which helps prevent harmful blood clots from forming and lengthens the time it normally takes for your blood to clot (measured as INR, your international normalized ratio).
+Simply put, Anticoagulation Therapy is the use of medications to reduce the risk of blood clots.
+Inpatient education and the outpatient Anticoagulation Clinic (ACC) focus on the use of the oral medication Coumadin (also known as warfarin), which helps prevent harmful blood clots from forming and lengthens the time it normally takes for your blood to clot (measured as INR, your international normalized ratio).
 Due to certain conditions, such as:

 Many patients require the use of an anticoagulant, to prevent repeated complications.